KevinLiebergen/kevinliebergen.github.io/content/home/experience.md

     location: Madrid
     date_start: '2019-09-01'
     date_end: '2020-03-30'
-    description: "Administration and management of infrastructures and services: Google Cloud Platform and on-premises. configuration and automation of high-availability system with the philosophy of Infrastructure as code (IaC) with tools such asSaltStack, Terraform and Docker."
+    description: "Administration and management of infrastructures and services: Google Cloud Platform and on-premises.
+Configuration and automation of high-availability system with the philosophy of Infrastructure as code (IaC) with tools such as SaltStack, Terraform and Docker."

 design: